kolkhis/tech-notes/linux/user_management.md

 * `EXPIRE`: The date when the account will expire and be disabled.
 * `SHELL`: The login shell they will have
 * `SKEL`: The skeleton directory, where their default home files will be copied from.
+    - The skeleton directory is the location where it will pull default files from (`SKEL`).
+    - Every file in `/etc/skel` will be copied into the new user's home directory.
 * `CREATE_MAIL_SPOOL`: Whether or not to create a mail spool (mailbox) for the user.

-The skeleton directory is the location where it will pull default files from (`SKEL`).
-Every file in `/etc/skel` will be copied into the new user's home directory.
+The `useradd` command is used to both print and set the default values stored in `/etc/default/useradd`, where these values actually live.

+You can also modify `/etc/default/useradd` directly to specify default values used when creating users with `useradd` (e.g., the user's default shell).

+---

+There are additional values in `/etc/login.defs` that relate to `useradd`.
+The default `umask` value for new users is set here, and the `HOME_MODE` setting here sets the permissions for a new user's home directory created with `useradd`.

+The values configurable in `/etc/login.defs` include:

+- Password aging fields (how long before a user's password expires)
+- ID ranges, which will determine what range the user's UID/GID will fall in
+    - `UID_MIN/MAX`, `GID_MIN/MAX`, `SYS_UID_MIN/MAX`, `SYS_GID_MIN/MAX`
+- Home directory mode (permissions), only if `HOME_MODE` is set
+- `UMASK` may be used in `useradd` during home dir creation
+    - **Also** used by login programs if PAM (`pam_umask`) is configured.
+    - Separate from the shell's runtime umask in `/etc/profile`.

 ### Changing the Default User Settings
 The defaults can be changed by adding more arguments to the `useradd -D` command: